Our Settlement Agreement Solicitors provide specialist help & advice for employees of all levels of experience.

 Things to think about include:

-- Do you have 2 years of continuous employment?
-Without this, you cannot bring an unfair dismissal claim.
+- Do you have 2 years' continuous employment?
+Without this, you cannot bring an Unfair Dismissal claim.
 The Employment Rights Act 1996 is very clear about this

-- If you have a potential claim, how strong are the merits?
+- If you do have a potential claim, how strong are the merits?